If you’re a Mac user, you may be familiar with the DS_Store file.

 If you use the Google Drive app on your other devices, you can also use search your local Google Drive directory on a Windows machine to find and remove these files.

-3. With Clean Drive
+3. With Filerev

-If you’re using a Mac and your .DS_Store files are hidden from you, you can use Clean Drive to show all hidden files and data on your Google Drive and purge any or all of it.
+If you’re using a Mac and your .DS_Store files are hidden from you, you can use Filerev to show all hidden files and data on your Google Drive and purge any or all of it.
 You’ll be surprised at all of the junk data floating around your account eating up your storage space.

 This is a much easier method than manually deleting thousands of these files one by one.
 It’s also safer than bulk deleting files on your machine using sudo delete commands.
 If you’re on a Mac and you’re not comfortable with Linux commands, well… I’m sure you’ve heard of the horror stories.
 Toy Story 2 was almost scrubbed from existence due to an accidental sudo delete command and they had to piece it back together from backup drives.